 |Subscribe | What is RSS|

 Steam-powered train excursions are rare in the winter months, and there is always the chance that the pond may not be frozen.
-In that event, tours of the village of Tobyhanna, and the Mill Pond #1 ice house and restored 1908 boxcar, will be conducted as an alternative.
-The 1908 Tobyhanna Station will be open and light refreshments available through the Pocono Mountains Chapter of the National Railway Historical Society.
+In that event, tours of the village of Tobyhanna and the Mill Pond #1 ice house and restored 1908 boxcar will be conducted as an alternative.
+The 1908 Tobyhanna station will be open and light refreshments will be available for sale through the Pocono Mountains Chapter of the National Railway Historical Society.

-Located in Scranton, Pennsylvania, Steamtown is open daily from 9:00 a.m. to 5:00 p.m.
-Winter hours of 10:00 a.m. – 4:00 p.m. go into effect January 6, 2008, as mentioned above.
-From I-81 follow exit 185 (Central Scranton Expressway); then, follow the signs to the main entrance at Lackawanna and Cliff Avenues.
-Additional details regarding interpretive and educational programs and activities, and weather-related cancellations may be obtained by calling (570) 340-5200 or toll free (888) 693-9391, or by visiting our web site at www.nps.gov/stea.
+Located in downtown Scranton, Pa., Steamtown National Historic Site is open 9:00 a.m. – 5:00 p.m. thru December 31, closed on Thanksgiving Day, Christmas Day and New Years Day.
+Park winter hours are 10:00 a.m. – 4:00 p.m. from January 2 – April 9, 2011.
+From Interstate 81, exit 185 (Central Scranton Expressway), follow signs to the main entrance at Lackawanna Avenue and Cliff Street.
+Additional details regarding interpretive and educational programs and activities, or by along with weather-related cancellations, may be obtained by calling (570) 340-5200 or visiting the Steamtown NHS web site at www.nps.gov/stea.

 Digital images are available for media releases.